 NCSS seeks candidates for Vice-President and for members of its Board of Directors.
 You may nominate yourself, or recommend a colleague member who has experience in social studies leadership.
 Recommendations may be sent to the NCSS Nominations and Elections Committee.
 NCSS encourages all members to recommend possible candidates.

 Founded in 1921, NCSS is the largest professional association in the country devoted solely to social studies education.
 The mission of National Council for the Social Studies is to advocate and build capacity for high-quality social studies by providing leadership, services, and support to educators.

 Members of the NCSS Board of Directors serve a term of three (3) years.
-Individual elected vice president serve a total of four (4) years: one year each as Vice-President, President-Elect, President, and Past-President.
+Individual elected Vice-President serve a total of four (4) years: one year each as Vice-President, President-Elect, President, and Past-President.

 Those interested in applying should review the General Duties and Expectations of Board Members and Officers before submitting an application.

-All nomination applications are due by Monday, April 15, 2019.
-The 2019 elections will be held from November 25, 2019-January 15, 2020, and those candidates elected will begin their terms on July 1, 2020.
+All nomination applications are due by April 15, 2020.
+The 2020 elections will be held from December 7, 2020-January 15, 2021, and those candidates elected will begin their terms on July 1, 2021.

-Board Members with Terms Expiring June 30, 2020
+Board Members with Terms Expiring June 30, 2021

-Joe Feinberg (Georgia) 2021
+Joe Feinberg (Georgia)